 Applying for a Sydney Southeast Asia Centre grant?
 Read through our Frequently Asked Questions (FAQ) to gain a better understanding of the application process.

 The countries of Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Timor-Leste and Vietnam are classified as part of Southeast Asia.

 While each category has specific conditions on spending, generally our grants cannot cover equipment.
 Please refer to the guidelines for a list of non-allowable expenses for each grant type and the University of Sydney's Travel Policies Non-allowable Expense Procedures.

 Generally, students are not eligible to apply for Sydney Southeast Asia Centre grants.
 The only exception is University of Sydney PhD candidates (enrolled at the time of application and award) who can apply for the Conference Fund and Fieldword Grant.

 Yes.
 Successful applicants are welcome to apply for grants in future rounds.

 Yes, but only in exceptional circumstances will an academic be awarded more than one grant per round.

 Generally, staff are not eligible to apply for Sydney Southeast Asia Centre grants.
 The only exception is the Language grants.

 No, only University of Sydney academics and PhD students can apply.
-However, grants can be applied for to fund the mobility of a non-University of Sydney academic (see Regional Mobility Fund and Sabbatical Visitor's Fund).
+However, grants can be applied for to fund the mobility of a non-University of Sydney academic (see Mobility Fund and Sabbatical Visitor's Fund).